Year of Call: 1996 (QC 2017)

 He is ranked both in Chambers and Partners and the Legal 500 for his tactical approach, attention to detail and efficient case presentation.

-He has been a member of the Attorney General’s Panel of Special Advocates (DV security cleared) since 2005 dealing with national security cases including TPIMS, legacy cases in Northern Ireland, cases before SIAC and those arising from financial sanctions and Guantanamo Bay.
+He has been a member of the Attorney General’s Panel of Special Advocates (DV security cleared) since 2005 dealing with national security cases including TPIMS, legacy cases in Northern Ireland, cases before SIAC and those arising from financial sanctions (Bank Mellat) and Guantanamo Bay.